rkum79/rajivdoc/README.md

 #### How to use

-As this image is just a base for running SAP Hybris you need to either copy your own production artefacts in and commit the result as your own image or mount a directory containing them.
+As this image is just for Whirlpool for running SAP Hybris you need to either copy your own production artefacts in and commit the result as your own image or mount a directory containing them.
 For the latter no own images are needed.

+In Whirlpool Project we have created directory in D: drive for code

 This **Dockerfile** is a **trusted build** del2vmplidoweb01:80/hybriswp:v01